 And The Writers of The US Constitution made sure that a Man or a Woman had to be 35 years of age or older in order to be President of The United States of America. -- Brandon

-In the unlikely event of a nuclear missile strike, organizations should make sure that there are Radiation Medicines.
+In preparation for the unlikely event of a nuclear missile strike, organizations should make sure that there are Radiation Medicines.
+And, in preparation for the unlikely event of biological warfare, organizations should make sure that there are stockpiles of vaccines and treatments for illnesses and diseases.

 Here is a logical and good solution for organizations to safeguard their important information from hackers: organizations should simply save their important information on disks and print this information out.
 Disks and papers are not connected to the Internet, and therefore hackers cannot get to the information safely stored on disks and on paper.
 Many disks and many papers should also be stored in fire resistant and water resistant containers and safes.
 This is logical and good.